-When you receive your GCSE / BTEC results on Thursday 20th August, you will be interviewed by either the Principal or a senior member of staff in order to finalise your preferred options and confirm your place in Sixth Form.
+When you receive your GCSE / Level 2 results in August, you will be interviewed by either the Principal or a senior member of staff in order to finalise your preferred options and confirm your place in Sixth Form.
 Please ensure you are available on this date.
 All students will be considered on an individual basis.
 While every effort is made to allow pupils to follow their preferred subjects this depends on timetable and class size constraints.